About type-2 diabetes

 Your child will probably have a management plan that includes some or all of the following treatments and strategies:

-- medication like metformin
+- medicine like metformin

 - changes to diet